Mal-D/XAI-Flashpoint.The.Baron.Wars/README.md

 # Please now READ THIS

-The Support Bot for this patch, will ask you for the code word.
+The Support Bot for this version, will ask you for the code word.

-This patch re-adds the MapRandomizer MOD - with the gracious permission from the authors @FrostRaptor and T-Bone - The Mod itself doesn't add any player functionality however, it does add significant elements that allow Flashpoint actions that are not normally available and provide for a more immersive game play.
+This this version re-adds the MapRandomizer MOD - with the gracious permission from the authors @FrostRaptor and T-Bone - The Mod itself doesn't add any player functionality however, it does add significant elements that allow Flashpoint actions that are not normally available and provide for a more immersive game play.

 The Mod in particular is